Kaniwani/kw-backend/README.md

 This will start a server at 127.0.0.1:3000 & open your browser to the styleguide.

-However, *to compile minified assets for the webapp* ensure you run `gulp --prod` after finished with development!!
+However, *to compile & copy assets to be accessed within the webapp* ensure you run `gulp --prod`

 More detailed information in `/_front-end/README.MD`